Towards Instance-Wise Calibration: Local Amortized Diagnostics and Reshaping of Conditional Densities (LADaR): Related Work

-\subsubsection{Conformal Inference}
+\subsubsection{Conformal Inference.}

-Conformal prediction methods have the appealing property of yielding prediction sets with finite-sample marginal validity, $\mathbb{P}(Y\in C(\X)) \geq 1 -\alpha$, as long as the data are exchangeable \citep{Vovk2005, lei2018distribution}.
-However, there is no guarantee that Equation~\ref{eq:cond_validity} is satisfied, even approximately.
-More recent efforts have addressed approximate conditional validity \citep{romano2019conformalizedQR,izbicki2020Dist-Split,chernozhukov2021distributional,izbicki2022} by designing conformal scores with an approximately homogeneous distribution across $\mathcal{X}$.
+Conformal prediction methods have the appealing property of producing prediction sets with finite-sample marginal validity, $\mathbb{P}(Y\in C(\X)) \geq 1 -\alpha$, as long as the data are exchangeable \citep{Vovk2005, lei2018distribution}.
+However, there is no guarantee that conditional validity is satisfied, even approximately.
+More recent efforts have addressed approximate conditional validity \citep{romano2019conformalizedQR,izbicki2020Dist-Split,chernozhukov2021distributional,izbicki2022,cabezas2025regression} by designing conformal scores with an approximately homogeneous distribution throughout $\mathcal{X}$.
 Unfortunately, it is difficult to check whether these methods provide good conditional coverage in practice.
-Conformal prediction bands are also not conditionally valid, even asymptotically, if the initial model is misspecified.
-Finally, unlike conformal inference, our method provides estimates of the full PD.
+Moreover, our method provides estimates of the full CDE, and not only prediction bands.
+Calibrated CDEs imply calibrated prediction bands, but not vice versa.